How to Fly in a Delta One Suite for Only 39K Points

-But this may just be the best example yet.
+But the savings are astounding if you’re looking to fly business class to Europe or Asia.
 While Delta frequently charges more than 200,000 SkyMiles for a one-way flight to Europe in Delta One, you can book the exact same flights through Virgin Atlantic for just 50,000 miles.

 At those rates, you could book a luxurious, $10,000 flight to Europe with just a single credit card bonus.
 And there are some great travel rewards cards out there that you could use to earn the miles and book the flight before paying the annual fee.
 That keeps your cost for the flight at just $5.60!